vbharadwaj-bk/vbharadwaj-bk.github.io/content/pages/publications.md

 permalink:
 nav: true
-nav_order: 4
+nav_order: 0
 cv_pdf:
-summary: A bibliography of publications.
+summary: My preprints and peer-reviewed work.
 ---
 This is a list of publications.